Frequently Asked Questions

 For any other questions about volunteering regarding non-U.S. citizens, contact the U-M International Center at 734-764-9310 or email@example.com.

 Q: For which liabilities are volunteers covered?

-Liability of the University as a result of harm to a third party through the actions of the volunteer
+- Liability of the U-M as a result of harm to a third party through the actions of the volunteer.

-Example: A claim for damages by a third party may be made against the University as a result of actions taken by volunteers while carrying out (acting within the course of) their volunteer duties.
+Example: A claim for damages by a third party may be made against the U-M as a result of actions taken by volunteers while carrying out (acting within the course of) the good faith performance of their volunteer duties.

 Example: A claim for damages by a third party may be made against a volunteer for actions taken while carrying out their volunteer duties.

-The University is obligated to provide a safe working environment for volunteers, adhering to the same standards it has for its employees.
+The U-M is obligated to provide a safe working environment for volunteers, adhering to the same standards it has for its employees.
 Volunteers are not covered by workers' compensation disability benefits.
 Medical treatment for injuries is covered through the volunteer's private health insurance.
-Because volunteers are not covered by workers' compensation, there is potential for legal action against the University on the basis of our (U-M negligence).
+Because volunteers are not covered by workers' compensation, there is potential for legal action against the U-M on the basis of our (U-M’s) negligence.

 Q: What is the difference between performing work and volunteering?

-If already employed by the University in a non-exempt position, the volunteer services are not the same type of services which the individual is employed to perform for the University.
-[Foreign nationals on non-immigrant visas are not allowed to temporarily' volunteer in the position for which they were employed by the University.]
+- If already employed by the U-M in a non-exempt position, the volunteer services are not the same type of services that the individual is employed to perform for the U-M. [Foreign nationals on non-immigrant visas are not allowed to ‘temporarily' volunteer in the position for which they were employed by the U-M.]